elliottd/webplayer/README.md

 Manage and listen to music on the internet.

-This tool uses the localstorage of a HTML5-compliant browser to let you store your favourite Bandcamp, Soundcloud, and Grooveshark albums in a single location.
+This tool uses the localstorage of a HTML5-compliant browser to let you store your favourite Bandcamp, Soundcloud, Grooveshark, YouTube, and Spotify links in a single location.

 Created with the help of list.js, jquery, Modernizr, jquery.hoverIntent, jQuery UI, bxslider, and the Soundcloud API.